-To inform research and policy in this area, our study leverages a large-scale, multi-state experiment to estimate the first causal impacts of direct admissions on student-level outcomes, including their application and enrollment behaviors.
-In doing so, we investigate the combined effects of a signal of "college potential" with a guarantee of college admission, structural simplification of the college application itself, proactive nudging, and an application fee waiver.
+To inform research and policy in this area, our study leverages a large-scale, multi-state experiment to estimate the first causal impacts of direct admissions on student-level outcomes, including student application and enrollment behaviors.
+In doing so, we investigate the combined effects of proactive notification, early information, a guarantee of admission, structural simplification of the application form, and an automatic application fee waiver.